Sneakingrocky/my_blog/source/blog/2015-05-14-Limiting-repetition-in-your-html.html.markdown

 ---
 title: Limiting repetiton in your html
 date: 2015-05-14 03:53 UTC3
-tags:
+tags: html, css, frontend development
 ---

 While working on a section of an internal project there was something that was bothering me about the way that I structured everything with static pages.
 Essentially the section contained an index page which linked to four individual view/team pages.
 Pretty simple.

 ![diagram_1](/images/blog/yaml/diagram_1.svg)